 There are no current plans to further deregulate the Japanese electricity sector before 2003.
 However, Japan's international competitors are taking active steps to deregulate their energy industries now:

-In the United States, 24 states have partially or wholly liberalized their electricity markets and a further 20 are considering deregulation.
+In the United States, wholesale markets have been liberalized across the country, large customers have the ability to self generate and 24 states have partially or wholly liberalized their retail markets.
+A further 20 states are considering deregulation of their retail markets.

 The United Kingdom has fully liberalized their market, as have several continental European countries.

+(Might be worth noting the progress that individual countries in Europe have made toward liberalization.
+The EU efforts are important but most of the action is at the country level.)

 The European commission is in the process of producing a plan for accelerated liberalization of the gas and electricity markets in Europe.
 Some proponents are seeking full electricity and gas market opening in Europe by 2005.

 [USA Restructuring Graphic]